The product on $\W$-spaces of rational forms: Introduction

 \section{Introduction}

-The problem of defining a product on the space $\W_{z_1, \ldots, z_n}$ (or $\W$-spaces) of rational differential forms (and in particular, on $C^n_m(V, \W)$-spaces introduced in \cite{Huang}) is very important for the cohomology theory of vertex algebras, continual Lie algebras, the theory of integrable models, as well as for further applications to cohomologies of smooth manifolds.
-A cohomology theory for grading-restricted vertex algebras was introduced in \cite{Huang} (see also \cite{FQ}).
+The problem of defining a product on the space $\W_{z_1, \ldots, z_n}$ (or $\W$-spaces) of rational differential forms (and, in particular, on $C^n_m(V, \W)$-spaces of corresponding chain complex) is very important for cohomology theory of vertex algebras, continual Lie algebras, theory of integrable models, as well as for further applications to cohomology of smooth manifolds.
+A cohomology theory for grading-restricted vertex algebras was introduced in \cite{Huang}.
 Vertex algebras, generalizations of ordinary Lie algebras, are essential in conformal field theory \cite{FMS}, and it is a rapidly developing field of studies.
 Algebraic nature of methods applied in this field helps to understand and compute the structure of vertex algebra characters \cite{FMS, H2, Zhu, FHL, BZF}.
-On the other hand, the geometric side of vertex algebra characters is in associating their formal parameters with local coordinates on a complex variety.
-Depending on geometry of a manifold, one can obtain various consequences for a vertex algebra and its space of characters, and vice-versa, one can study geometrical property of a manifold by using algebraic nature of a vertex algebra attached.
+On the other hand, the geometric side of a vertex algebra characters is in association of their formal parameters with local coordinates on a complex variety.
+Depending on geometry of a manifold, one can obtain various consequences for a vertex algebra and its space of characters.
+Vice-versa, one can study geometric property of a manifold by using algebraic nature of a vertex algebra attached.